Superpollo4/biLEDcube/README.md

 # 3x3x3 dual colour LED cube project

-Carried on by Alexander J. Magnusson and Jose Cuevas
+Carried on by Jose Cuevas Mauricio and Alexander J. Magnusson.
+Working code for single anode testing is in singleAnodeTesting folder.
+Code still working on for full 3x3x3 LED cube with Shift Registers in WithShiftRegister74hc595 folder.

 ## Project idea